Marguerite de Gourbillon: Exile

 During the exile, Gourbillon lived with Marie Joséphine first in Savoy and then in Kiel in Germany.

-In 1799, Marie Joséphine was asked by Louis to join him in Mitau in Russian Courland to attend the wedding between her husband's niece Marie-Thérèse Charlotte to her husband's nephew Louis Antoine d'Artois, duc d'Angoulême at the French exile court, which lived there under the protection of the Russian Tsar.
+In 1799, Marie Joséphine was asked by Louis to join him in Mitau in Russian Courland to attend the wedding between her husband's niece Marie-Thérèse Charlotte to her husband's nephew Louis Antoine d'Artois, duc d'Angoulême at the French exile court.
+The court was there under the protection of the Russian Tsar.
 However, Louis demanded that she leave Gourbillon behind.
-After having written to the Tsar to ask him to intervene on Gourbillon's behalf, and having received no reply, they traveled there together nonetheless.
+After having written to the Tsar to ask him to intervene on Gourbillon's behalf, and having received no reply, they traveled there together.
 When Marie Joséphine arrived with Gourbillon, their carriage was stopped before they reached the palace in Mitau, and Gourbillon was forcibly separated from Marie Joséphine.
-Marie Joséphine reacted by a public protest in front of the whole court upon her arrival, when she openly declared that she refused to change out of her clothes or install herself in her quarters before Gourbillon was given permission to join her.
+Upon her arrival, Marie Joséphine staged a public protest in front of the whole court, openly declaring that she refused to change out of her clothes or install herself in her quarters before Gourbillon was given permission to join her.
 This was unsuccessful, and she thereafter refused to leave her rooms, where she isolated herself with a bottle of whiskey.
 This scene caused a public scandal.
-Gourbillon later managed to have her revenge by convincing the Tsar to expel Louis from Russia in 1801.
+Gourbillon later managed to have her revenge by convincing the Tsar to expel Prince Louis and his court from Russia in 1801.

-When Louis and Marie Joséphine left for Great Britain in 1808, Gourbillon followed them there and settled in London, where she made repeated attempts to reunite with Marie Joséphine; Louis, however, refused to allow it and would not receive her.
+When Louis and Marie Joséphine left for Great Britain in 1808, Gourbillon followed them there and settled in London, where she made repeated attempts to reunite with Marie Joséphine.
+Louis, however, refused to allow it and would not receive her.